zopnote/fireworks/readme.md

 # ![fireworks_logo](.github/images/fireworks_logo.png)

-**Fireworks** is a software development kit developed for the creation of 3d graphic programs such as games and simulations.
+**Fireworks** is a sdk and framework developed for the creation of 3d graphic programs such as games and simulations.

 It is inspired by Flutter and focuses to provide a pleasant developer experience just as good.
 With Fireworks, you can create games and other 3d real-time applications for mobile, desktop and the web.
 The sdk is available for Windows, Linux and macOS.

-Just like other engines, Fireworks is free of charge as long you are non-commercial.
+Just like the most engines, Fireworks is free of charge as long you are non-commercial.
 Otherwise, you have to get a commercial license that forces you to pay 5% of your revenue once it exceeds 10 000$.
 # Fireworks source structure